patternfly/training-scenarios/react-components/table-intro/step6.md

 ];
 </pre>

-3) <strong>Navigate back to the `src` folder and reopen `src/App.js`.</strong>
+C) <strong>Navigate back to the `src` folder and reopen `src/App.js`.</strong>

-4) <strong>Replace the inline rows/columns definitions with a reference to the ones from data.js.</strong>
+D) <strong>Replace the inline row/column definitions with a reference to the ones from `data.js`.</strong>

-a) Import the new row/column definitions.
+a) <strong> Import the new row/column definitions.</strong>

 Place the import statement just below the last import at the top of the file.

 <pre class="file">
 import { columns, defaultRows } from './data';
 </pre>

-b) Delete the rows and columns definitions in App.js, as the table will now use the definitions imported from data.js instead.
+b) <strong>Delete the rows and columns definitions in `App.js`.</strong>

-The code you are deleting should look like the following
+The table will now use the definitions imported from `data.js` instead.
+The code to delete should look like the following:

 <pre class="file">
 const columns = [